-Within the CAPE-OPEN 2020 Annual Meeting, Dr Michel PONS delivered a presentation (PDF, video), on behalf of Dr Malcolm WOODMAN, leader of the Interoperability Special Interest Group (SIG) in his capacity of Associate Member of CO-LaN.
+Within the CAPE-OPEN 2020 Annual Meeting, Dr Michel PONS delivered a presentation (access PDF here), on behalf of Dr Malcolm WOODMAN, leader of the Interoperability Special Interest Group (SIG) in his capacity of Associate Member of CO-LaN.
 The presentation describes the activities of the Interop SIG over the period from October 2019 till September 2020.

 The presentation starts by mentioning the charter that defines the scope of the Interop SIG activities and its main responsibilities.
 Then the two current major deliverables of the Interop SIG are briefly described: the CAPE-OPEN Logging and Testing Tool (COLTT) and the CAPE-OPEN Type Library/Primary Interop Assembly.
 The first one facilitates the understanding of any communication taking place between two applications using CAPE-OPEN to interoperate.
 The second one facilitates the development and running of any CAPE-OPEN based application.

 The presentation goes on with describing the solution adopted by CO-LaN earlier in 2020 to secure software development resources.
 This will enable CO-LaN to carry on the maintenance for COLTT and the CAPE-OPEN Type Library/Primary Interop Assembly, and to develop the certification test-suite.
 A series of work orders with specific tasks / deliverables within a time frame are organized to guide the work of the three contractors CO-LaN has chosen.